Reviewed by Thrillophilia New Zealand Operations Team

 1. Famous New Zealand Dishes to Try

-- Green-Lipped Mussels: These mussels are unique to New Zealand and usually served steamed with garlic or wine and taste really fresh.
+Green-Lipped Mussels: These mussels are unique to New Zealand and are usually served steamed with garlic or wine, and taste really fresh.

-- L&P (Lemon & Paeroa): L&P (Lemon & Paeroa) is a classic New Zealand soft drink with a light lemon flavor.
+L&P (Lemon & Paeroa): L&P (Lemon & Paeroa) is a classic New Zealand soft drink with a light lemon flavour.

 2. Indian Restaurants in New Zealand